TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 ## Frontend
 ### Introduction
-The Things Network Stack for LoRaWAN includes two frontend applications: the **Console** and **OAuth Provider**.
+The Things Stack for LoRaWAN includes two frontend applications: the **Console** and **OAuth Provider**.
 Both applications use [React](https://reactjs.org/) as frontend framework.
 The `console` and `oauth` packages of the backend expose their respective web servers and handle all logic that cannot be done in the browser.
 Otherwise both applications are single page applications (SPA) that run entirely in the browser.

 #### Console
-The Console is the official management application of the stack.
+The Console is the official management application of The Things Stack.
 It can be used to register applications, end devices or gateways, monitor network traffic, or configure network related options, among other things.
-The console uses an OAuth access token to communicate with the stack.
+The console uses an OAuth access token to communicate with The Things Stack.

 #### OAuth
-The OAuth app provides the necessary frontend for the OAuth provider of the stack.
-It is used e.g. to display the authorization screen that users get prompted with when they want to authorize a third-party app to access the stack.
+The OAuth app provides the necessary frontend for the OAuth provider of The Things Stack.
+It is used e.g. to display the authorization screen that users get prompted with when they want to authorize a third-party app to access The Things Stack.

 ### Building the frontend